NateOlson17/trp-fms/README.md

 ## INVENTORY SCREEN

-!-Fix ticketView styling
-!-Service tickets can have same key ''
 !-Reset placeholder text for item if category changes (useEffect triggers even with no change) !-Done key only appears on first AddModal call -Implement add gear (type to search and add new option as one of the dropdown choices)